 - A. When the subdivider has completed the construction of the public improvements and all utilities including, but not limited to, the streets, signs, public/private utilities, drainage facilities, and traffic control signs. - B. The specifications of the City shall in all respects govern all construction work.
 The work shall be done under City supervision and inspection.
-The subdivider shall pay the cost of City inspection, and an amount of money estimated by the City Engineer for such purpose shall be deposited in advance with the City or otherwise provided for in the construction agreement and financial guarantee requirements as required in Section 1129.04(g). - C. If the City Engineer determines that the improvements are complete and have been constructed in compliance with these regulations, that all conditions of the subdivision approval have been fulfilled and that all required payments, including any payment in lieu of parkland dedication or open space fee, have been made, the City Engineer shall issue a letter to the applicant stating that the improvements are completed and acceptable for City maintenance.
+The subdivider shall pay the cost of City inspection, and an amount of money estimated by the City Engineer for such purpose shall be deposited in advance with the City or otherwise provided for in the construction agreement and financial guarantee requirements as required in Section <a href="https://doi.org/10.1001/journal.org/10.100 - C. If the City Engineer determines that the improvements are complete and have been constructed in compliance with these regulations, that all conditions of the subdivision approval have been fulfilled and that all required payments, including any payment in lieu of parkland dedication or open space fee, have been made, the City Engineer shall issue a letter to the applicant stating that the improvements are completed and acceptable for City maintenance.